 Resize the remaining letters.

 Note: You can mirror the design and place each layer on top of each other using the backing of the window cling by flipping it over.
 I like to use transfer tape similar to using permanent vinyl so I can line up the layers better.
+If you’re using transfer tape you do not have to mirror.
 Either way works.

 Weeding the Window Cling

 Window cling weeds similar to vinyl.
 If any piece comes up just lightly pat it back in place.